 You will find that pin locks tend to get stuck and can be quite hard when you go to remove them.
 On the other hand, ball locks are easy to put on the wrong connection accidentally.
-Placing the gas line onto the liquid connector can cause quite a few issues as well as no drink being dispensed.
+Placing the gas line onto the fluid connector can cause quite a few issues as well as no drink being dispensed.

 Also located in the middle of the keg is a pressure relief valve and can be used to reduce the amount of pressure in the keg.
 This valve is handy if the keg becomes over pressurized or you need to remove the connectors.

 If you can’t afford Co2 or it’s just not very convenient, then I recommended trying out an air pump.
 However, air pumps will spoil your beer very fast and aren’t recommend if you don’t plan on finishing the keg all in one go.

 When it comes to cleaning it is important to make sure the keg and all the parts get a good clean and sanitize correctly.
-Without proper cleaning your beer may become infected or contaminated with bacteria that can ruin a good batch of beer in no time at all.
+Without proper cleaning, your beer may become infected or contaminated with bacteria that can ruin a good batch of beer in no time at all.

 If you’re after Cornelius keg parts, then you can find plenty of parts from a quality online vendor.
 Alternatively, you can find them also at any good home brewing store or keg supplier.

 Corny Keg Dimensions

 You will notice that they all roughly have the same diameter and you will find that it’s mainly the height that will change.
 This sizing is important to keep in mind if you need to place the keg into a spot where there are size restrictions.

 Below is a table of the most common corny keg dimensions.